 - Toll Pass– If your mode of transport for the holidays is driving, these next two tips are for you.
 Depending on the state in which you are driving through you might need a toll pass because without one, you will be charged a toll and a hefty admin fee for each toll you go through without a pass.
 Be aware, depending on where you buy it, you might not be able to use it till the next day.
 For example, I bought one at a grocery store while traveling and even though it was activated, I was told it would not be usable till 6 am the following day.
 Consequently, it did me no good.

-- Guns– For those of you that adhere to the Second Amendment, be up to date on the states that do not allow guns.
+- Guns– For those of you that adhere to the Second Amendment and like to carry a firearm with you (be it in a holster from https://gunlawsuits.org/top-picks/best-1911-holsters/ or in any other way), make sure that you are up to date on the states that do not allow guns.
 That means you cannot drive through that state with a gun even if it is not your final destination.

 Debbie Martinez is a Miami Dade resident and Travel Editor for The Florida Villager.
 She can be reached at firstname.lastname@example.org.